tanhauhau/tanhauhau.github.io/content/blog/hydrating-text-content/index.md

 So, when React tries to hydrate the `div` from SSR, it starts with comparing all the props from the React element and the attributes from the DOM.
 Then, it compares the element's children.

-Based on the React element, React expects 2 text nodes, but the DOM only have 1.
-So it tries to mactch with the 1st text node, and create the 2nd one.
+Based on the React element, React expects 2 text nodes, but the DOM only has 1.
+So it tries to match with the 1st text node, and create the 2nd one.

-It is when the matching happens, where React realises that it is expecting the text node to contain `"Count: "`, but the server content is `"Count: 0"`, thus the error message:
+It is when the matching happens, where React realizes that it is expecting the text node to contain `"Count: "`, but the server content is `"Count: 0"`, thus the error message:

 ```
 Text content did not match.
 Server: "Count: 0" Client: "Count: "